 One of the many lessons of this pandemic is interdependence.
 What’s best for our neighbor is best for us as well—our health is bound together.
-Given that research tells us that many people are walking around with COVID-19 but lack any symptoms, the Centers for Disease Control and Prevention (CDC) now recommends wearing a cloth face covering in public settings where it is difficult to maintain social distancing, and many states and municipalities have made this a requirement.
+Given that research tells us that many people are walking around with COVID-19 but lack any symptoms, the Centers for Disease Control and Prevention (CDC) recommends wearing a cloth face covering in public settings and when around people who are not part of your household, and many states and municipalities have made this a requirement.
 By wearing a mask, we’re protecting each other from anything we might transmit—and further helping to stop the spread of the virus.

-These recommendations and requirements have left people scrambling, however, as commercially made masks can be hard to find and should be used by health care workers and other first responders workers anyway.
+Surgical masks and N95 respirators should be used by health care workers and other first responders workers, but it is inexpensive and easy to make quality masks at home.
 Since our government disbanded the global pandemic office and prioritizes war spending over dollars for public health, it's important that we all do what we can to protect our communities.
 If you're a DIY crafter, a quilter, or someone with a little time on your hands—this is your moment to step up and make some simple masks for yourself and your community.

 Here are some resources for you to get started: